 Playing games with your pooch is important because it helps them a lot in many ways.
 This can be by mental stimulation, eliminating boredom and engaging in something meaningful.
 This helps your dog to be smarter and can resolve the behavioural issues of your dog etc. So, for you to have enough fun time with them, here are 15 fun indoor games to play with your dog by Pawstro, a digital pet portrait company.

 Well, you can’t just expect your doggo to happily jump in the pool unless you have trained him to dive in the water with confidence.
-You can start training early in baby pools and dog paddling pools using life waists and then slowly move to the deeper water as per the progress.

 (Image Source: Shareably)